lit-mod-viz/middlemarch-critical-histories/papers/spring2017-middlemarch-paper/middlemarch-critical-histories-article-outline-spring2017.md

 		- What are the practices of scholarly citation (eg tacit knowledge about what is already quoted; what are "canonical" quotations, proportion of frequently cited to relatively infrequently cited quotations)
 		- Journals breakdown of synchronic analysis?
 	- b) Theories of reception
-	        - Jauss and Iser: Milan
+	        - Ingarden and Iser: Milan
 		- Compagnon: Jonathan
 - Conclusion